sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

     docker tag website sfsenorthamerica-demo-dwilczak.registry.snowflakecomputing.com/provider_db/provider_schema/docker/website
     ```

 Next docker login to our snowflake image repo and upload the image.
-We will use the login name that has access to **sysadmin** role.
+We will use the user with accountadmin access.
 === ":octicons-image-16: Code"

     ```bash linenums="1"